Buying property in Chiang Mai?

 Which neighborhoods have the fastest rising property prices in Chiang Mai as of 2026?

-As of January 2026, the three neighborhoods with the fastest rising property prices in Chiang Mai are Nimmanhaemin (Suthep), Chang Phueak, and Wat Ket (the riverside pockets east of the Old City), all of which benefit from walkability and strong rental demand.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Chiang Mai are Nimmanhaemin/Suthep, Chang Phueak, and Wat Ket, all of which continue to attract strong buyer and tenant demand.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Chiang Mai.